nomomon/Kamernet-Puppeteer/README.md

 2. Run the `index.js` file with node.

 ## License
-All of the codebases are **MIT licensed** unless otherwise specified.
+All of the codebase are **MIT licensed** unless otherwise specified.

 ---